 2.1 Already approved DiGA

-Many of the DiGAs already listed are approved medical devices that were already on the market.
-This means that it is possible to use a study that has already been carried out and that meets the DiGA criteria in order to be immediately and definitively included in the directory.
-In this case, we strongly recommend that you seek advice from the BfArM.
-Especially when there is uncertainty as to whether the data collected is sufficient and it is therefore unclear whether it is going in the right direction and whether an application should be submitted for provisional or final inclusion.
+Many of the already listed digital health applications (DiGAs) are approved medical devices that were previously on the market.
+Therefore, it is possible to use a previously conducted study that meets the DiGA criteria to be immediately and definitively included in the directory.
+In this case, consultation with the Federal Institute for Drugs and Medical Devices (BfArM) is strongly recommended.
+This is especially important if there is uncertainty as to whether the data collected is sufficient and whether it is unclear whether it is heading in the right direction, and whether an application for provisional or final inclusion should be submitted.

-If no study has yet been carried out, in this case it is advisable to retrospectively evaluate data that was collected as part of the application with the DiGA and is available from the manufacturer via the app.
+If no study has yet been conducted, it is advisable in this case to retrospectively evaluate data that was collected during the application of the DiGA and is available to the manufacturer via the app.

-Note: This is possible without any problems if there is a BtC relationship between the manufacturer and the user.
-Doesn't this exist because the DiGA, for example, is not directly from the manufacturer, but e.g. B. is provided by therapists (with whom there is a BtB relationship with the manufacturer), the data is not held by the manufacturer.
+Note: This is easily possible if a B2C relationship exists between the manufacturer and the user.
+If this relationship does not exist, for example, because the DiGA is not provided directly by the manufacturer but by a therapist (with whom a B2B relationship exists with the manufacturer), the data is not held by the manufacturer.

-If the manufacturer has access to the data that is automatically collected by DiGA as part of the application, it can be evaluated anonymously.
-In this case, this is done via a so-called observation plan; the collection refers to “real world data” and since it is completely anonymous, it can be collected accordingly without involving an ethics committee or authority.
-The observation plan defines the parameters to be collected, which relate to the above-mentioned aspects
+If the manufacturer has access to the data automatically collected by the digital health application (DiGA), this data can be analyzed anonymously.
+In this case, this is done via a so-called monitoring plan.
+The data collection is based on "real-world data," and because it is completely anonymous, it can be collected without involving an ethics committee or authority.
+The monitoring plan defines the parameters to be collected, which relate to the aforementioned aspects

 - medical benefits

-No personal data may have been collected using these products.
-In this case, the clinical assessment is usually also carried out using performance data (see also Article 61 Section 1 of the MDR), since clinical data can be dispensed with for these Class I or IIa products in order to meet the basic safety and performance requirements .
+No data may yet have been collected for these products.
+In this case, the clinical evaluation is generally carried out using performance data (see also Article 61, Section 1 of the MDR), as clinical data can be waived for these Class I or IIa products in order to meet the essential safety and performance requirements.

-This means that no approval studies are usually carried out.
-Guidelines for state-of-the-art chapters in clinical assessment are usually only available for the underlying indications and alternative applications, as DiGAs are more innovative in nature and are not yet comprehensively anchored in guidelines.
+Therefore, approval studies are not usually conducted.
+Guidelines for state-of-the-art chapters in clinical evaluation generally only exist for the underlying indications and alternative applications, as DiGAs tend to be innovative and are not yet comprehensively integrated into guidelines.

-However, for the clinical evaluation, claims for clinical performance, safety and clinical benefit must already be defined in the clinical evaluation plan and then supported with data in the clinical evaluation report.
+However, for the clinical evaluation, claims regarding clinical performance, safety and clinical benefit must already be defined in the clinical evaluation plan and then substantiated with data in the clinical evaluation report.

-In addition, the DiGA process does not end with the listing in the DiGA directory.
+Furthermore, the DiGA process doesn't end with listing in the DiGA directory.
 Negotiations with the health insurance companies then begin.

-Therefore, once the medical device has been approved, data collection for the evaluation concept must be planned.
+Therefore, after the medical device has been approved, data collection for the evaluation concept must be planned.

-Here too, it is advisable to collect the data collected with the DiGA as part of its use by the manufacturer.
-This survey is not retrospective, but prospective into the future.
+Here too, it is advisable to collect the data gathered during the manufacturer's use of the DiGA (Digital Health Application).
+However, this collection is not retrospective, but prospective, looking towards the future.

-However, the data can also be evaluated retrospectively after a defined period of application of the DiGA.
+However, it is also possible to retrospectively evaluate the data after a defined application period of the DiGA.

 Here too, it is important that the data